 5 Major Differences Between Passover and Easter

 Most consider Passover a Jewish holiday and Easter a Christian one.
-But when we compare the biblical Passover with Easter, we find something very different.
+But when we compare the biblical Passover with Easter, we find big differences.

-Here are five major differences between the two.
+Here are five major differences between the biblical Passover and Easter.

-What about Easter?
 You can’t find Easter commanded in the Bible.
-The word is actually found in Acts 12:4 in the 1611 King James Version, but most scholars recognize it as a clear translation error (modern translations replace it with the word Passover).
+The word is actually located in Acts 12:4 in the 1611 King James Version, but most scholars recognize it as a clear translation error (modern translations replace it with the word Passover).
 There are over 70 references to Passover in the Old and New Testaments—but no legitimate references to Easter.

 To learn more, read our article “Origin of Easter.”

-One of the major differences between Passover and Easter is this: The Creator God commanded Passover to be kept by His people.
+One of the significant differences between Passover and Easter is this: The Creator God commanded Passover to be kept by His people.
 He never commanded anyone to observe Easter to commemorate Christ’s resurrection.